JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 }
 ```

-The finally block is executed if the try {} block succeeded or not.
+The "finally" block is executed if the try {} block succeeded or not.

 If we catch the exception and just log, the API controller will not know that something bad happens.
 - For the methods that do not return any result, we have to return one.
-We need to change both the signatures in class and interface.
+We need to change both the signatures in the class and the interface.
 - For the SelectAll method, if we return null instead of a list, we need to handle the error.
 - For the SelectById method, we defined that a null answer meant that the object could not be found.
 If two types of response can mean two things, this could make the debug more difficult in case of issues.
 There are multiple ways that we can deal with this, for this course, we will just use a Tuple here.